armijnhemel/binaryanalysis-ng/README.md

 * lz4 (for 'lz4c')
 * elasticsearch (possibly named python3-elasticsearch)

-or if you are fortunate enough to be using [nix](https://nixos.org/nix), run `nix-shell` to load all the dependencies during development.
+and many others (see `shell.nix`, `maintenance.nix` and `analysis.nix` for a full list).

 Additionally install "sasquatch"

 https://github.com/devttys0/sasquatch

+If you are fortunate enough to be using [nix](https://nixos.org/nix), run `nix-shell` to load all the dependencies for the unpacker, `nix-shell maintenance.nix` for the maintenance scripts and `nix-shell analysis.nix` for the maintenance scripts.

 ## Supported hardware